Documentation Index

 A screenshot of a video game Description automatically generated

-By clicking the three dot menu and selecting Edit Metadata, or by right-clicking on an asset and selecting Edit Metadata, you can show/hide the metadata view in the Asset pane that details all of the metadata tags (edited or empty) of an asset.
+By clicking the three-dot menu (or by right-clicking on an asset) and selecting Edit Metadata, you can show/hide the metadata view in the Asset pane that details all of the metadata tags (edited or empty) of an asset.
 You can filter your view of the metadata of the asset selected by freetext and metadata view, or edit the metadata displayed in this area as needed.

 A screenshot of a computer Description automatically generated